ImChamZ/omdb-search-app/README.md

 ```bash
   git clone --depth=1 https://github.com/ImChamZ/omdb-search-app.git <YOUR_PROJECT_NAME>
 ```
-Navigate into the project folder using
+Extract and navigate into the project folder using

 ```bash
   cd <YOUR_PROJECT_NAME>
 ```
-Open a new terminal or open the project in a IDE you desired.
-Install npm package dependencies using(first time only).
+Open a new terminal or open the project in a desired IDE.
+For the first time use install npm package dependencies using

 ```bash
   npm install
 ```

-Serve the app in the development version using
+Serve the application in the development version using

 ```bash
   ng serve
 ```

 Go to 'http://localhost:4200' in your browser.
 OMDb Search App should up and running.
-Enjoy searching movies...........
+Enjoy searching...........

 ## Usage

-* Type title of a movie that you need to search in the search box on the header.
+* In the main screen, type a movie title that you desired to search in the header search box.
-* Click on 'SEARCH' button which will list down the available result from the API.
+* Click on the 'SEARCH' button which will list down the available result from the API.
-* Once the result is loaded you can view each in details by cliking the 'DETAILS' button.
+* Once the result is loaded you can view the details by cliking the 'DETAILS' button.

 ## Authors